karras/container-archlinux-ansible-test/README.md

   ghcr.io/karras/archlinux-ansible-test
 ```

-All available labels can be found in the
+All available tags can be found in the
 [registry](https://github.com/karras/container-archlinux-ansible-test/pkgs/container/archlinux-ansible-test).
+The `latest` tag is updated on a weekly basis each Friday.

 ## License